 This six-week course Scales in Biodiversity integrates the four dimensions of biodiversity in various scales of space and time.
 “How can biodiversity be mapped?” is a central question.
 Using examples from zoology, botany and palaeontology we follow the path from sample to pattern.
 The module provides the theoretical background on the processes behind these patterns, including environmental factors, sampling biases and taphonomical background, mostly based on Dutch examples, preparing participants in academic discussions on biodiversity issues.
 Subsequently, patterns of biodiversity will be placed in the context of the development of biodiversity in the course of evolution.
 Particularly geographical, geological and evolutionary aspects are discussed.

-Are able to integrate taxonomic, morphological, spatial and temporal information to map and analyze biodiversity patterns in a particular habitat in space and time
+1. Integrate taxonomic, morphological, spatial and temporal information to map and analyze biodiversity patterns in a particular habitat in space and time.

-Can explain (the processes that underlie) the biodiversity patterns at various scales in space and time
+4. Explain (the processes that underlie) the biodiversity patterns at various scales in space and time.

 Mode of instruction